Italian Somaliland: Italian East Africa (1936–1941)

 In 1935, there were over 50,000 Italian settlers living in Italian Somaliland, constituting 5% of the territory's population.
-Of those, 20,000 resided in Mogadishu (called officially in Italian language:Mogadiscio), representing around 40% of the city's 50,000 residents.
+Of those, 20,000 resided in Mogadishu (called officially in Italian Mogadiscio), representing around 40% of the city's 50,000 residents.
 Mogadishu was an administrative capital of Italian East Africa, and new buildings were erected in the Italian architectural tradition.
 Other Italian settler communities were concentrated in Jowhar, Adale (Itala), Janale, Jamame, and Kismayo.
 These figures do not include the more than 220,000 Italian soldiers stationed throughout Italian Somaliland during the Second Italo-Ethiopian War.

 The colony was also one of the most developed in Africa in terms of the standard of living of the colonists and of the local inhabitants, mainly in the urban areas.
 By 1940, the Villaggio Duca degli Abruzzi ("Villabruzzi"; Jowhar) had a population of 12,000 people, of whom nearly 3,000 were Italian Somalis, and enjoyed a notable level of development with a small manufacturing area with agricultural industries (sugar mills, etc.).